open-telemetry/opentelemetry-go/exporter/trace/otelcol/README.md

 This repository contains the Go implementation of the OpenTelemetry Collector Exporter.
-OpenTelemetry Agent is a deamon process running in a VM that can retrieve spans/stats/metrics from OpenTelemetry Library and export them to other backends.
+OpenTelemetry Agent is a daemon process running in a VM that can retrieve spans/stats/metrics from OpenTelemetry Library and export them to other backends.

 ## Installation